bdurand/ultra_settings/README.md

 - You can specify a default value with the `:default` option.
 Note that this value will still be cast to the defined type.

 - You can specify a trigger of when the default should be used with the `:default_if` option.
-If this option is specified, then it should be either a `Proc` or the name of a method in the class to call with the value from the settings.
+If this option is provided, then it should be either a `Proc` or the name of a method in the class to call with the value from the settings.
 You can use this feature, for example, to always ensure that a value meets certain constraints.

 - You can describe what your setting does with the `:description` option.
 This value is only for documentation purposes.

 - You can override the environment variable used to populate the setting with the `:env_var` option.
 You can use this to point to an environment variable name that does not match the conventional pattern.
 You can also set this to `false` to disable loading the field from an environment variable.

 - You can override the key in the YAML file with the `:yaml_key` option.
-You can use this to use map a setting to a key in the YAML hash if when the key doesn't match the field name.
+You can use this to map a setting to a key in the YAML hash if the key doesn't match the field name.
 You can also set this to `false` to disable loading the field from a YAML file.

 - You can override the name of the runtime setting used to populate the setting with the `:runtime_setting` option.
 You can use this to point to a setting whose name does not match the conventional pattern.
 You can also set this to `false` to disable loading the field from runtime settings.

-- You can define a value as a static value by settin the `:static` option to true.
+- You can define a value as a static value by setting the `:static` option to true.
 Static values will not be changed once they are set.
 Static values also cannot be set from runtime settings.
 If you are referencing a setting during your application's initialization, then you should declare it as a static field.

 ### Environment Variables

 Settings will first try to load values from environment variables.
 Environment variables are a good place to define environment specific values.

-By default settings will be loaded from environment variables by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix "CONFIGS_MY_SETTINGS_") with the field name appended to it.
+By default settings will be loaded from environment variables by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix `"CONFIGS_MY_SETTINGS_"`) with the field name appended to it.
 By default environment variables will be in all uppercase letters.

 You can use lowercase environment variable names by setting `env_var_upcase` to `false` on your configuration class.